mcdonaldcm7/alx-low_level_programming/0x02-functions_nested_loops/README.md

   10-add.c: This program adds the two input integer together and returns the result.

+  9-times_table.c: This program prints the 9 times table, starting with 0.

   11-print_to_98.c: This program prints all natural numbers from the input to 98.